Darth-Mimz/github-actions-fun/README.md

 # github-actions-fun
-for playing with github actions
+For playing with github actions.

+This c# project, when compiled, will output "I did the thing!" to STDOUT.